mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify a leaf in the `tree` array (any even-numbered node) whose `key_package` field is identical to the KeyPackage.
 If no such field exists, return an error.
-Let `index` represent the index of this node in the tree.
+Let `my_leaf` represent this leaf in the tree.

 * Construct a new group state using the information in the GroupInfo object.
     * The GroupContext contains the `group_id`, `epoch`, `tree_hash`,
       `confirmed_transcript_hash`, and `group_context_extensions` fields from
       the GroupInfo object.

-    * The new member's position in the tree is `index`, as defined above.
+    * The new member's position in the tree is at the leaf `my_leaf`, as defined above.

-    * Update the leaf at index `index` with the private key corresponding to the public key in the node.
+    * Update the leaf `my_leaf` with the private key corresponding to the public key in the node.

-    * If the `path_secret` value is set in the GroupSecrets object: Identify the lowest common ancestor of the node index `index` and of the node index of the member with KeyPackageID `GroupInfo.signer`.
+    * If the `path_secret` value is set in the GroupSecrets object: Identify the lowest common ancestor of the leaf node `my_leaf` and of the node of the member with KeyPackageID `GroupInfo.signer`.
 Set the private key for this node to the private key derived from the `path_secret`.